galtzo-floss/floss_funding/README.md

 1. `suggested_donation_amount` - The suggested donation amount to display in the begging message (default: 5)
 2. `floss_funding_url` - The URL to direct users to for donations or sponsorship
-   a. default: https://floss-funding.dev, which doesn't take donations on behalf of other projects, so it will have helpful tips on how to find a way to donate.
+   a. default: https://floss-funding.dev, which doesn't take donations on behalf of other projects, but it will have helpful tips on how to find a way to donate.

 ### Example Configuration